Kamran-Afzali/Kamran-Afzali.github.io/_posts/Notes/ACFAS.md

 - Deterministic methods follow a certain algorithm and produce the same results if applied repeatedly to the same data with the same set of parameters.

+### Global recoding

+Global recoding combines several categories of a categorical variable or constructs intervals for continuous variables.
+This reduces the number of categories available in the data and potentially the disclosure risk, especially for categories with few observations, but also, importantly, it reduces the level of detail of information available to the analyst.

+### Top and bottom coding

+Top and bottom coding are similar to global recoding, but instead of recoding all values, only the top and/or bottom values of the distribution or categories are recoded.
+This can be applied only to ordinal categorical variables and (semi-)continuous variables, since the values have to be at least ordered.
+Top and bottom coding is especially useful if the bulk of the values lies in the center of the distribution with the peripheral categories having only few observations (outliers).

 ### Local suppression

 It is common in surveys to encounter values for certain variables or combinations of quasi-identifiers (keys) that are shared by very few individuals.
 When this occurs, the risk of re-identification for those respondents is higher than the rest of the respondents (see the Section k-anonymity).
 Often local suppression is used after reducing the number of keys in the data by recoding the appropriate variables.
 Recoding reduces the number of necessary suppressions as well as the computation time needed for suppression.
 Suppression of values means that values of a variable are replaced by a missing value (NA in R).